 Stylistically, Mats Larsson Gothe started off in a Stravinsky tradition from which he has continued to develop.
 Furthermore, studies in Italy (with Atli Ingólfsson) have lent his music a scintillating quality of Mediterranean vigour.
 Emotional power of expression is fused with neoclassical features and a strong sense of pulse, which makes the music very intense.
 In his more recent orchestral music there is a dramaturgical structure which shows his work with opera has influenced these pieces as well.

 Mats Larsson Gothe studied at the music teacher training program at the Ingesund College of Music, with trumpet and piano as his main instruments, continuing with composition studies at the Royal College of Music in Stockholm with Sven-David Sandström, Daniel Börtz and Pär Lindgren.
 He pursued further studies with Kalevi Aho at the Sibelius Academy in Helsinki.
-He has been awarded a number of prestigious distinctions, including the Little Christ Johnson Prize (2003), the Bo Wallner Prize (2009), Svenska Dagbladet’s Opera Prize (2015) and the Swedish Music Publishers’ Award (2015).
+He has been awarded a number of prestigious distinctions, including the Christ Johnson Prizes (2003 and 2018), the Bo Wallner Prize (2009), Svenska Dagbladet’s Opera Prize (2015) and the Swedish Music Publishers’ Award (2015).